Katar: History

 Some modern katar designs may include single-shot pistols built into either side of the weapon.
 In the 18th century, some traditional katar were refurbished with this innovation.
-The pistols are meant to deal the killing blow after the weapon has been thrust into the enemy.
 The katar ceased to be in common use by the 19th century, though they were still forged for decorative purposes.
 During the 18th and 19th century, a distinctive group of katar were produced at Bundi in Rajasthan.
 They were ornately crafted and their hilts were covered in gold foil.
 These katar were shown at the Great Exhibition of 1851 in Crystal Palace, London.
 Since then, the weapon has sometimes been mistakenly referred to in English as a "Bundi dagger".

 Appearance

 The basic katar has a short, wide, triangular blade.
 Its peculiarity lies in the handle which is made up of two parallel bars connected by two or more cross-pieces, one of which is at the end of the side bars and is fastened to the blade.
 The remainder forms the handle which is at right angle to the blade.
 Some handles have long arms extending across the length of the user's forearm.
-The handle is generally of all-steel construction and is forged in one piece together with the blade.
+The handle is generally of all-steel construction and may be gilded or otherwise decorated.

 The blade, typically measuring 30–90 cm in length, is usually cut with a number of fullers.
 Most katar have straight blades, but in south India they are commonly wavy.
 South Indian blades are often made broad at the hilt and taper in straight lines to the point, and elaborately ribbed by grooves parallel to the edges.
-Occasionally the blades are slightly curved, making them suited for slashing attacks.
-Some blades are forked into two points, which would later develop into the scissors katar.
+Occasionally the blades are slightly curved.
+Some blades are forked into two points, and one decorative variation includes a hollow outer blade which hinges open to expose a smaller blade inside.

-The force of a katar thrust could be so great that many blades were thickened at the point to prevent them from bending or breaking.
-This also strengthened their use against mail.
-All katar with thickened tips are commonly described as "armour-piercing", but it is likely that only narrow and slender blades made this function possible.
-Such a weapon was capable of piercing textile, mail, and even plate armor.
-This quality was preferred for warfare, where an opponent was more likely to be armor-clad, as opposed to single combat.

 The Indian nobility often wore ornamental katar as a symbol of their social status.
 The hilts may be covered in enamel, gems, or gold foil.
 Similarly, figures and scenes were chiselled onto the blade.
 Sheaths, generally made from watered steel, were sometimes pierced with decorative designs.
 The heat and moisture of India's climate made steel an unsuitable material for a dagger sheath, so they were covered in fabric such as velvet or silk.
 Some katar served as a sheath to fit one or two smaller ones inside.